GiovZa/wholeRobot/gen2bot/README.md

-    config: Holds parameters (basically variables in the ROS server) for launch files
+    config: Holds parameters (basically global variables in the ROS server) for launch files

     include: Holds header files for C++